WilliamVenner/XMR-Stak-GUI/README.md

 # XMR-Stak-GUI
-This is a simple GUI for "hotswapping" miner configurations in XMR-Stak.
+This is a simple GUI for "hotswapping" miner configurations in XMR-Stak running on Windows.

 I made this because I wanted to be able to easily swap between two mining configurations... one for my GTX 970 and one for my GTX 1080 + GTX 970.